TelmoSanz/MCS-Atmospheric-Profiles/README.md

-# MCS-Atmospheric-Profiles
+# MCS-Atmospheric-Profiles (Mars)
 This interactive tool uses Streamlit to plot atmospheric profiles of Mars.
-Select the date and custom latitudinal and longitudinal range to visualize data from the MCS/MRO mission.
+Select the date and custom latitudinal and longitudinal range to visualize data from the MRO/MCS in Mars.

 ## How to run
 1. Download MCS_code.py